matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr08/README.md

 ### (1c.ii) What command did you use for this?
 `kubectl get po miniwhoami-manual -o yaml`
 ### (1c.iii) What is the difference compared to the command kubectl describe ... .
 The command to outputs the pod's yaml descriptor gives a more detailed information includeding the content of the yaml file used for creating the pod.
-Whlie the 'kbectl describe' command only gives out important information about the pod.
+Whlie the 'kubectl describe' command only gives out important information about the pod.
 ### (1d) Can you access your pod with curl localhost:8080 (or other port)?
 If no, why not?
 No. I cannot access it because the pod is not running in my local machnine, it is running within the minikube virtual machine that was created in my local machine when I installed minikube.
 ### (1e) Provide a method to access your pod and try it.
 Which commands did you use for this?